Venue: Westerham Golf Club, Kent

 Mixed, mens or ladies teams

-All teams signed up for the original event will be contacted with further details in due course.
+All teams signed up for the original event will be contacted with details of the new date in due course.

 Frequently Asked Questions